 Zonga spent the day lazing about in bed and thinking of the trajectory her life had taken.
 She recommitted herself to the course, the pathway she had chosen to follow in life.
 She felt happy with herself.
 She felt sad for Azota.
 She loved Azota but the path she had chosen was far too important for her than anything else.
 ‘He will never understand.
 No matter how I try to make him understand he won’t understand.
 It’s far too deep.
 It’s a war for me.
 I must win this war and never will I be a partaker to bringing somebody into this world who will perhaps end up treading such a difficult pathway like I did.
 Never’ she soliloquized.

 Zonga’s suitcases were packed with children’s clothing.
 She did not buy a single item for herself.
 She beamed with satisfaction.
-She kept imagining the smiles that would be on her children’s faces when they see the gifts.
+She kept imagining the smiles that would be on her children’s faces when they saw the gifts.
 That in itself made her feel so fulfilled.
 Her earnings from the performance would pay the fees of about twenty children at the Endwell secondary school for five years and three university fees for a year for Zeze, Mutu and Kume.
 Her joys knew no bounds.
 She switched her mind to Azota.
 She was looking forward to seeing him.
 She enjoyed every single moment with him.
 Azota was her boyfriend from her university days.
 Azota had let her into his life but she hadn’t let him into hers.
-Her pathway in life was too difficult to let anybody into.
+Her pathway in life was too defined to let anybody into.
 It was too convoluted.
 She didn’t want to complicate it further by admitting somebody into her space.
 The burden she carried was too heavy.
-Like the musical in Les Miserables, her soul will not find rest until she fulfills that which she vowed to herself.
+Like the musical in Les Miserables, her soul will not find rest until she fulfilled that which she vowed to herself.

 Two days later, Azota went to Bibana International Airport to pick Zonga.
-He gave her a sweet smile and a warm hug, “ welcome back dear” He said.
+He gave her a sweet smile and a warm hug, “welcome back dear” he said.

 “Thank you for coming to pick me” Zonga answered .